Ferritin Testing by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 What Can Abnormal Ferritin Levels Indicate?

-Low ferritin levels may suggest iron deficiency, while high levels could indicate iron overload, necessitating further evaluation.
+Low ferritin levels may indicate iron deficiency, while high levels may indicate iron overload and require further evaluation.

 How Can I Prepare for a Ferritin Blood Test?